spwhite1337/sports-bettors/README.md

 - `python -m unittest`
 - Unit tests generate plots of simulated posteriors vs. approximated predictions from the predictor objects.
 The two should be close.
+- They also outline example use cases of the predictor objects.

 ## Predictions